You may want to see what's hogging all the space

-Whether you manage iCloud backups from your Mac or your iOS based device such as an iPhone or iPad, you’re going to see the exact same information.
+Whether you manage iCloud backups from your Mac or your iOS-based devices such as an iPhone or iPad, you’re going to see the same information.
 That means you can follow the following steps on any of your Apple devices.

 View iCloud Backups On a Mac

 If you want to view your iCloud backups on your Mac, you can do it pretty easily.

 There’s nothing you need to download or install on your machine to be able to view your backups.
 There’s a built-in option on your Mac that lets you manage your iCloud account which includes the iCloud backup option, too.

 Ensure you’re signed in to the same iCloud account that you created your backups in.

 - Click on the Apple logo at the top-left corner of your screen and select the option that says System Preferences.
 It’ll open the main settings menu for your Mac.

 - On the following screen, you’ll find pretty much all the options that you can configure for your machine.
 The option that you want to click on is called iCloud.
 Find it in the list and click on it to open it.